 We got started with sensory activities six years ago, when my eldest was a young toddler.
 Since then, we’ve welcomed four more children and tried dozens of different sensory play recipes, sensory bottles, sensory bags and sensory bins.

-One of my favourite things about sensory bins is how versatile they are… and how easy it is to throw one together in just a few minutes using materials that you already have at home.
+One of my favorite things about sensory bins is how versatile they are… and how easy it is to throw one together in just a few minutes using materials that you already have at home.

 Sure, sensory bins can be elaborate.
 But often, the sensory bins that children love the most are the simplest ones to make.
 (My kids will literally play for hours with a Tupperware container filled with soapy water.)